Attalla, Alabama: History

-The town occupies the site of an Indian village which was of considerable importance during the Creek War.
-It was in Attalla that David Brown, a Cherokee assisted by the Rev. D. S. Butterick, prepared the Cherokee Spelling Book.
+The town developed on the area of a former Muscogee (Creek) village that was important during the Creek War.
+Most of the Creek people were forced out under the Indian Removal Act of 1830.
+White European migrants from the coastal areas came into this area to acquire land.
+The wealthier ones developed cotton plantations based on the labor of enslaved African Americans.

+Cherokee people had also lived in this area, after being encroached on in Tennessee and western North Carolina.
+David Brown (Cherokee) was assisted by the Rev. D. S. Butterick in preparing the Cherokee Spelling Book while he lived here.

-Attalla was not founded until 1870, on land donated by W. C. Hammond, a plantation owner.
+Attalla was not founded until 1870; it was established on land donated by W. C. Hammond, a plantation owner.
 It was incorporated as a city government on February 5, 1872.
-The town was officially named "Attalla" in 1893, from the Cherokee language word meaning "mountain".
-Attalla was prosperous until the railroads that it depended on went into bankruptcy.
+The town was officially named "Attalla" in 1893, derived from the Cherokee language word otali meaning "mountain".

+Railroads served the town and connected it to other markets.
+When the railroads went into bankruptcy, Attalla's prosperity declined in the late 19th century financial troubles.

-Attalla is the site of the first hydroelectric dam to provide electricity for a city, constructed in 1887.
+Attalla is the site of the first hydroelectric dam constructed to provide electricity for a city; it was built in 1887.

 20th century to present

-William Lewis Moore, a U.S. postman and white civil rights activist, was murdered here on April 23, 1963 as he tried to walk from Chattanooga, Tennessee to Jackson, Mississippi to deliver his letter in support of civil rights to Mississippi Governor Ross Barnett.
-The suspected murderer, Floyd Simpson, was never charged with the crime.
+William Lewis Moore, a white U.S. postman and civil rights activist, was murdered here on April 23, 1963.
+He was walking from Chattanooga, Tennessee, to Jackson, Mississippi to publicize his support of civil rights with a letter for Mississippi Governor Ross Barnett.
+The suspected killer, Floyd Simpson, was never charged with the crime.